Showcase “Work in Progress: Screen Ukraine” at Sheffield DocFest

-Representatives of Docudays UA, Ukrainian Institute, and Sheffield DocFest will select three projects, the teams of which will receive:
+Representatives of Docudays UA, Ukrainian Institute, and Sheffield DocFest selected three projects, the teams of which received:

 - Participation in the showcase of projects that are under production within the Sheffield DocFest industry program.
 Leading experts in the field of cinema and distribution will join the event

 - Covering of travel expenses of 2 team members (director and producer)

 - Visa arrangement assistance

 - Accreditations for 2 team members for Sheffield DocFest

 A director’s father, a (post-)Soviet ballet dancer on ice, went on tour to the imaginary West and filmed during the crucial period of the 80s and 90s.
 Rediscovering his VHS archive means growing up.
 Along the way, you may have illusions about the desired destination, but you have no doubts about what you want to leave behind.

 Producers: Andrii Kotliar, Volodymyr Tykhyy, David Armati Lechner, Isabelle Bertolone, Mila Zhluktenko